 Habit #1: Actively look for negations that construct your reality

-Human beings have consciousness, who’s nature is to negate being.
+Human beings are conscious beings, whose nature is to negate being.
 Consciousness, or nothingness, has to negate being in order to be.
 For example: while you are baking, a cake can exist in the mode of not-yet-baked only for you (a conscious being) who can deny the cake its being.
 For itself, however, the cake doesn’t know whether it is baked or yet-to-be-baked.

 Consciousness carves out phenomenon from being by positing negations.
 In the absence of consciousness, there is pure being (or undifferentiated being) which is devoid of parts, behaviour and temporality.
 Without consciousness there is no here, no there, no past, no future, no characteristics.